justin9939/Bullet-Hell-Simulator/README.md

 Note that I manually add "Event Log:" in the part where I print out the events when the game closes.
 The game adds an event every time a bullet is added to the game, and also when a firewall is used to clear the added bullets.

+## Phase 4: Task 3
+In terms of design, my project mainly revolves around the classes Game and GameFrame.
+The Bullet class serves as the X that can be added to a Y, the Game class.
+Game is where all the program's inner workings lie, so it calls methods from EventLog to log the events of adding and removing bullets, and implements Writable to be able to convert game data to JSON for reading and writing.
+JSONWriter and JSONReader also implement Writable to facilitate saving and loading behaviour, and are present in GameFrame where saving and loading are connected to buttons.
+As GameFrame is where the game's graphical portion lies, it will have a field of type Game.
+It's also behind the functionality of printing the EventLog when the window closes and the program is exited.
+ControlsFrame and BackgroundPanel are separate classes whose constructors are called in GameFrame to reduce some repetition.

+Overall, I think my project design is pretty solid, since there isn't any obvious coupling, so changes can safely be made to one class without breaking other classes.
+However, if I had more time, I would have:
+- Either made statsBar into its own class, or made some kind of helper to reduce the method length of creating the stats bar
+- Created a separate GamePanel class also to reduce method length as well as the size of the GameFrame class, I currently have most of the UI stuff in my GameFrame class because I was unable to get the passing of values for multiple JPanels with functionality like buttons to work properly